eficode-academy/rf-katas/exercises/07-test_template.md

 Also remember to add arguments for `Template Error Page Is Visible When Using Incorrect Credentials`.

-*Tip:* A keyword can take multiple arguments when separating them with 4 spaces.
+*Pro-tip:* A keyword can take multiple arguments when separating them with 4 spaces.

 So now our `Settings` table should look like this: